 This trail is accessed from behind the dairy barn and parallels Silver Creek through hemlocks and carpets of ferns.
 It follows the creek, climbing gradually through mixed hardwoods, and then up a steep climb to where it connects with Meadow Trail.
 An old stone wall can be an interesting rest stop.

 This trail begins at the far western edge of the park, where Border Trail crosses Buckley Road.
 The trail follows an easy grade through a magnificent grove of towering spruce trees planted during a reforestation project.
 It ends near the beginning of Wetlands Trail at Salt Springs Road.

 This loop consists of a short climb of about 0.3 mile from Frog Pond to the highest point on the Friends’ property, returning to Frog Pond via an old logging road.
 The summit is a relatively flat area, with large, widely spaced trees.

 This trail extends the loop of Hardwood Trail, climbing steadily up the mountain through mixed hardwoods, before circling back to rejoin it.

 0.6 mile, easiest hiking, blue blazes

 This trail starts at the Buckley Road bridge and traverses the wetlands north of Fall Brook.
-It then crosses the creek and follows the south side of the creek.
 Signs of beaver activity and wetland plants and shrubs can be seen along this trail.
 The trail ends just after crossing Fall Brook (no bridge).